Risks and dangers in New Zealand

 Crime

 It’s very comforting to know that New Zealand enjoys a consistently very high rank in the overall Global Peace Index, a ranking taking into account many indicators from homicides to life expectancy.
-Some certain crime rates do slowly increase though and there have been rare violent attacks on tourists.
+Offence statistics show a general decline overall, but some specific crime rates may increase from time to time and there have been rare violent attacks on tourists.

 • Don’t carry large amounts of cash.